icyphox/site/pages/about.md

 ## this site

 This site is built using [vite](https://git.icyphox.sh/vite) -- a static site generator written in Go.
-The wiki index is generated using a [shell script](https://git.icyphox.sh/site/tree/bin/wiki.sh), with heavy use of bashisms.
-This script runs prior to vite, and preps the wiki index page's markdown.

 Nearly all media content, barring some old images, are served from my file host at https://x.icyphox.sh.
 This is hosted on my Raspberry Pi, at